Martín de Murúa: Murúa and Guamán Poma

 Drawing (ca. 1615) by Guamán Poma de Ayala depicting the friar Morúa beating a native worker.
 The superimposed legend says: FRAILE MERZENARIO MORVA. son tan bravos y justicieros y mal trata a los yndios y haze trauajar con un palo en este reyno en las dotrinas no ay rremedio.
 (MERCENARIAN FRIAR MORÚA. are so brave and righteous (righteous or avengers) and he mistreat the Indians and he make them work with a stick in this kingdom in the doctrines there is no remedy.), El primer nueva corónica y buen gobierno.

 There is strong evidence that the chroniclers Guamán Poma and Martín de Murúa met and there was a close collaboration between them that later ended in rupture.

-Twentieth-century scholars had often speculated that there existed a some relationship between Guamán Poma's Nueva Corónica y Buen Gobierno and Friar Martín de Murúa's Historia general del Piru (1616), assuming that Guamán Poma served as an informant or coauthor to Murúa.
+Twentieth-century scholars had often speculated that there existed some relationship between Guamán Poma's Nueva Corónica y Buen Gobierno and Friar Martín de Murúa's Historia general del Piru (1616), assuming that Guamán Poma served as an informant or coauthor to Murúa.
 In 1967, Condarco Morales performed a comparative study of the texts and concluded that Guamán Poma followed Murúa's work.
 A direct relationship between Guamán Poma and Murúa was confirmed by the Getty research project (2007–2008).
 The project's principal scholars included Juan de Ossio, Thomas Cummins, and Barbara Anderson, with collaboration by Rolena Adorno and Ivan Boserup.
 After comparing the Getty Murúa and Galvin Murúa, these scholars proved that the chronicle does in fact include illustrations by Guamán Poma.
 They concluded that Guamán Poma was one of a team of scribes and artists that worked for Murúa while he was in Peru.
 While Murúa's project began sometime in the 1580s, Guamán Poma became involved only as an illustrator and only shortly before 1600.
 These findings were the basis of an exhibition and symposium at the Getty Center in October 2008.